Phased Implementation of CMMC Requirements Has Begun!

 About CMMC

-Cybersecurity is a top priority for the Department of Defense (DoD).
-The defense industrial base (DIB) faces increasingly frequent, and complex cyberattacks.
-To strengthen DIB cybersecurity and better safeguard DoD information, the DoD developed the Cybersecurity Maturity Model Certification (CMMC) Program to assess existing DoD cybersecurity requirements.
+Cybersecurity is a top priority for the Department of War (DoW or Department).
+The defense industrial base (DIB) faces increasingly frequent and complex cyber-attacks.
+To strengthen DIB cybersecurity and better protect DoW information, the Department developed the Cybersecurity Maturity Model Certification (CMMC) Program.
+CMMC assesses defense contractor compliance with existing information safeguarding requirements for federal contract information (FCI) and controlled unclassified information (CUI).

 Overview of the CMMC Program